FAMAS Award: The statuette

-The FAMAS' Gabi ng Parangal (Awards Night) is the most colorful night of the Philippine motion picture industry.
+Ceremonies

+The FAMAS' Parangal ng Sining (Awards Night), launched in April 2023, is an annual event that aims to recognize film industry icons and pioneers for their significant contribution to the world of Philippine cinema and local heritage.
 It is here where the bigwigs of the movie industry, the brightest stars and the most talented artisans of the industry gather together and showcase their best clothing finds right in front of their fans and televiewers.
 Various Filipino famous fashion designers have clothed the best of Philippine cinema during these events.
 This is also the night when movie kings and queens finally get their due for their artistry in the field of acting, and where the greatest minds of Filipino film finally get their own "Oscar", or in this case, their FAMAS.

 The Gabi ng Parangal has been hosted by various locations such as the Manila Hotel, Araneta Coliseum, the Cultural Center of the Philippines and the Manila Hilton Hotel, to name a few.
 It has also been carried by different television networks such as RPN-9 and ABS-CBN 2.
 It was televised live from the carrier station until the 21st century, when it was aired at delayed telecasts due to difficulties in airing the program live.